 Mario R. Dickerson, MTS

-Mr. Dickerson has over twelve years of executive experience in Development and Strategic Planning.
+Mr. Dickerson has nearly twenty years of executive experience in Development and Strategic Planning.
 Previously, he has served as Executive Director of the Augustinian Fund (Villanova, PA), Chief Advancement Officer at Valley Forge Educational Services (Malvern, PA), National Major and Planned Gift Officer at Catholic Medical Mission Board (New York, NY).
 At Catholic Medical Mission Board, Mr. Dickerson helped the organization raise 265 million dollars of aid to developing countries in the 2009 fiscal year.
 He partnered with physicians, philanthropists, corporations, and pharmaceutical providers to ensure the basic healthcare of those in developing countries.

 Mr. Dickerson holds a dual Bachelor’s Degree in Philosophy and Theology from St. John’s University in New York and a Masters in Theological Studies from Washington Theological Union (Washington, DC).